Genelec Pro Monitor Setup Guide

 • Reflective Surfaces

-Hard surfaces such as glass, concrete, dry wall or MDF reflect sound.
-Soft materials such as rock/mineral wool, sofas, heavy curtains or thick carpets absorb sound energy.
-Thick layer of porous materials are needed to absorb lower frequencies.
+Soft materials such as rock wool, mineral wool, sofas, heavy curtains or thick carpets absorb sound.
+A thick layer of material is needed to absorb low frequencies.

 • Dispersion/Treating Higher Frequencies